lat9/usps/readme.txt

       c.
 Click the "Update" button to save your changes.

 ===== CHANGE HISTORY =====
+2023-01-27 by lat9 2023-mm-dd Version K11f
-2022-08-07 by lat9/proseLA 2022-08-07 Version K11e
+    - Refactoring and declaring all class variables for use under PHP 7.4 and later 2022-08-07 by lat9/proseLA 2022-08-07 Version K11e
     - Auto-update not recognized for K11c -> K11d version, due to version name misspelling 2022-07-30 by lat9/proseLA 2022-07-30 Version K11d